open-telemetry/opentelemetry.io/content/en/docs/instrumentation/python/automatic/agent-config.md

 ### Request Attribute Names

-Set to a comma-separated list of attributes names that will be extracted from the request object and set as attributes on spans.
+Comma-separated list of names that will be extracted from the request object and set as attributes on spans.

 - `OTEL_PYTHON_DJANGO_TRACED_REQUEST_ATTRS`
 - `OTEL_PYTHON_FALCON_TRACED_REQUEST_ATTRS`